What Are Macronutrients?

 Macros and macro calculators are increasingly becoming popular in the nutrition and fitness realm.
 Scroll around fitness blogs, fitness social media pages, and nomination website, and you will likely encounter the terms “macros” and “macros calculators” as the new, flexible, and effective way of losing weight, gaining muscles, maintaining weight, or achieving any other fitness goal you might have in mind.

 Macros is a short term for the word macronutrients.
-Macronutrients are the major nutrients that the human body needs to carry out all the basic processes.
+They are the major nutrients that the human body needs to carry out all the basic processes.
 In essence, these are nutrients that human being need survive.
 There are three major categories of macronutrients, including carbohydrates, fat, and proteins.

-Macronutrients And Their Roles
+Macronutrients, Macros And Their Roles